 Believe me this works.
 It takes all the guesswork out of chipping.
 The key is being able to reproduce the same stroke every time.
 It took me several months of constant practice to get that down.
 That’s a lot of effort, but good things don’t come easily.

-[October 2018: The club and distance table was calibrate using a stroke that hits somewhat down and through the ball.
+[October 2018: The club and distance table was calibrated using a stroke that hits somewhat down and through the ball.
 If you use a sweeping stroke, adjust the chart by substituting in each case two more (less-lofted) clubs.
 For example, in place of a lob wedge (LW) use a gap wedge (GW).]